dwsarber/whys-poignant-vs-colors/README.md

 whys-poignant-vs-colors
 =======================

-Why's Poignant Guide color scheme for Visuals Studio.
+I love the color scheme used throughout Why's Poignant Guide to Ruby, so I decided to port it to Visual Studio since I'm frequently using C# in some other projects.